ImperativeProgramming/Practices2021/Week04-Functions-Strings/README.md

     // module of 3 divided by 2:
     3 % 2

-Now that you know how to operate that, make a C program (from scratch) that will count from 1 to 100 and every time the number is a divider of 4 OR finishes with 4 you should replace the number with "pim".
+Now that you know how to operate that, make a C program (from scratch) that will count from 1 to n and every time the number is a divider of 4 OR finishes with 4 you should replace the number with "pim".

 The software should go from 1 to the number informed by the user (max 1000)